ColonolNutty/Sims4CommunityLibrary/Documents/TestingTutorial.md

 ```

 Let's break this down:
-- The argument being sent to the `CommonTestService.test_class` decorator is the name of your Mod, this will allow S4CL to group tests to a specific mod and know where it should store the results of the tests for example: `MyModName_Messages.txt`.
+- The argument being sent to the `CommonTestService.test_class` decorator is the identity of your Mod, this will allow S4CL to group tests to a specific mod and know where it should store the results of the tests for example: `MyModName_Messages.txt`.
 - `CommonAssertionUtils` is the utility used to assert values.
 (See the [docs](https://sims4communitylibrary.readthedocs.io/en/latest/sims4communitylib.testing.html#assertion-utils) for more details)
 - `CommonTestService.test` will accept any number of arguments and will send those arguments to the test function when the tests are run.
 This allows you to keep similar test code but provide different values to it.
 If no arguments are passed in to the decorator, then no arguments will be sent to your test.
 - Tests must ALWAYS be decorated with `@staticmethod`.